-We are excited to bring our heritage to you in our digital archive library, made possible through the generosity of 4Culture and private donations.
+We are excited to bring our heritage to you in our digital archive library, made possible through the generosity of 4Culture, Seattle’s Office of Arts & Culture, and private donations.
 We will be adding artifacts as they are scanned, so check here and the LMC’s news section for updates.

-Members’ Books offer a snapshot of the LMC’s activities, musical programs, and members in a given year.
+Members’ Books offer a snapshot of the LMC’s activities, musical programs, and members in a given season or seasons.
 Membership Books are listed in chronological order.
-Older and more recent Members’ Books exist and are forthcoming.
+Click on the image for access to the full members’ book.

 Historical LMC Bylaws